rocket-pool/RPIPs/RPIPs/rpip-remove_retro_cap.md

       are an applicant.
 They may participate in the ratifying snapshot vote.
 They may also score, vote, and participate in discussions in future rounds during which their grant is ongoing, provided they have not submitted an application during that round for any new grants.

-### Selection and Governance
-In addition to the "Management Committee Governance" and "Management Committee Selection" sections of RPIP-10, the GMC will abide by the following:
-- The GMC SHALL contain nine individuals, except in cases of vacancies.
-- Upon approval of this RPIP, immediate elections following the guidelines of RPIP-10 SHALL take place for any new or vacant seats.
-These elections SHALL supercede the rules for filling vacancies in the previous bullet.

 ## Rationale
 The community has long desired a process by which some portion of pDAO funds could be used to reward